mnk-q/neural_network/README.md

  and the whole play of training neural network goes out to find the perfect weights and biases using stochastic gradient descent (Normal gradient descent, but drunk.).
 That's just it.

- there is one more concept, which is called activation of neuron that means we apply a function on it, like
+Another concept is called activation of neuron that means we apply a function on it, like
  <ul>
  <li>Sigmoid</li>